Skip to Content

 Winter views in Portsmouth are amazing!

-Portsmouth is conveniently located just off Interstate 95 near the border of New Hampshire and Maine.
 It is an easy drive from Boston and New York City, which makes it a lovely getaway for semi-local city dwellers.
 Tourists flock to Portsmouth in the summer, but the town is a bit more relaxed in the off-season.
-Unlike many coastal towns that totally shut down in the winter, Portsmouth is always open for business, and the winter views are amazing!
+Unlike many coastal towns that shut down in the winter, Portsmouth is always open for business, and the winter views are amazing!

-Visiting Portsmouth in the winter months will allow you to explore at a slower pace.
 You can meander along the shore of the Piscataqua River where it flows into the Atlantic Ocean, take a self-guided history tour, and pop into more than 100 local restaurants.
 Fair warning — you may never want to leave.

-Another advantage of visiting Portsmouth in winter?
-It’s cheaper!
 As budget travelers, we love traveling during the off-season because it means fewer crowds and cheaper prices.
-Winter rates at many of our favorite Portsmouth hotels start at $85 per night in the winter, compared to $150 + during the summer.
-Use that extra money at a nice downtown restaurant or at one of Portsmouth’s eclectic shops.
+Winter rates at many of our favorite Portsmouth hotels start at $100 per night, compared to $200+ during the summer.
+Use that extra money at a nice downtown restaurant or one of Portsmouth’s eclectic shops.

-Fun Things to do in Portsmouth, NH in the Winter
+Fun Things to Do in Portsmouth, NH in the Winter

 Ready to embark on an off-season getaway to one of New England’s most charming cities?
 Here are some of the best things to do in Portsmouth, New Hampshire during the winter season.